|Actual Sales Data|

 Of course, I can’t claim to be impartial.
 VOGSY is a beautiful solution for tracking where your money’s going.
 Since it’s built on G Suite infrastructure, it’s immediately intuitive and streamlines beautifully into existing practices.
 We invite you to take VOGSY for a spin and see how you prefer it to the old rollercoaster ride.

 Leslie has 20+ years of experience growing tech and services companies as a CEO, COO, and CCO.
 He is a certified ScrumMaster and Scrum Product Owner.
-He loves working with companies who want “compassionate operations:” the art of growing in way that honors your values, talent, customers, and community.
+He loves working with companies who want “compassionate operations:” the art of growing in a way that honors your values, talent, customers, and community.
 He likes his net profit like his coffee, black.